carbon-language/carbon-lang/docs/design/generics/overview.md

 #### Associated types

 Expect type parameters to be associated types by default.
 Since associated types may be deduced, they are more convenient to use.
-Imagine we have a `Stack` interface.
+Imagine a `Stack` interface.
 Different types implementing `Stack` will have different element
 types: